Svalbard. 78°N. June 2026.

 Built in 1953.
 Twelve passengers.
 Brass fittings, wooden decks, a Swedish crew who know these waters better than anyone alive.
 I've been aboard her thirteen times.
 She feels like home, and that's not marketing.
 It's just true.

 The moment you step on board, you know there's something real about this vessel.
 It's in the walls, in the woodwork, in the way sound and light move through her.
 You feel how special she is almost immediately.
 Christian, Beau and I have been hosting expeditions on the Stockholm together as a team for the last seven to eight years, and walking onto her still feels like coming home.
-I can't wait to share this incredible ship with Andrew and our guests on this trip.
+Sharing this incredible ship with Andrew and our guests on this trip was every bit as special as I hoped it would be.

 Meet Your Photographic Expedition Leaders